hsoft/pluginbuilder/doc/usage.rst

 Although the argument used by command line and direct invocation are the same, they're formatted differently.
 The boolean flags are turned on with ``--argname`` if their default value is off, and turned off with ``--no-argname`` if their default value is on.
-Arguments receiving a value (anything not boolean) are give in the ``--argname value`` format.
+Arguments receiving a value (anything not boolean) are given in the ``--argname value`` format.
 If the argument receives a list, it must be given in the ``--argname item1 item2`` format.
 If the argument value contains a space character, then the value should be "quoted" (Example: ``--argname item1 "item 2"``.
 Arguments having underscores ("_") in their name have them replaced by dashes ("-") for command line invocation.